During his participation in the Arab Economic Forum in Beirut: “Al-Araby” reviews the experience of economic reform in Egypt

 15May

-The Institute of National Planning concludes a training program for workers
+The Institute of National Planning concludes the training program “Governance to Support Transparency, Accountability and Sustainability in Organizations”